Loneliness or solitude: the case for being alone

 The science-based benefits of solitude

-It’s hard to consider inserting a little solitude in our busy schedule.
-We’re pretty busy and we feel like we need to stay productive.
-But spending time alone is not a waste of time.
-Actually, the busier you are, the more likely you are to benefit from some quiet time.
-And research shows that solitude has lots of benefits.
+It’s hard to consider inserting a little solitude in our busy schedule, but spending time alone is far from being a waste of time.
+In fact, the busier you are, the more likely you are to benefit from some quiet time.
+And research shows that solitude has lots of benefits, which include:

-• More meaningful relationships: this one may also seem paradoxical, but it’s fascinating.
-Basically, science shows that by being able to feel comfortable on our own helps us become more comfortable when around others.
+• More meaningful relationships.
+It may sound paradoxical, but research suggests that being able to feel comfortable on our own helps us become more comfortable when around others.

-• Better mental strength: studies show that your ability to tolerate alone time is linked to increased happiness, better stress management, and improved life satisfaction.
+• Better resilience.
+Studies show that your ability to tolerate alone time is linked to increased happiness, better stress management, and improved life satisfaction.
 Basically, spending time alone makes you happier and less anxious.

-• More creativity: according to research, being in a private, secluded space, allows you to be more creative. that’s why artists, authors, and musicians seek solitude when they want to create something new.
+• Increased creativity.
+Being in a private, secluded space, allows you to be more creative.
+That’s why artists, authors, and musicians seek solitude when they want to generate ideas and focus on their creative work.

-• Self-transformation: by spending time alone and taking a moment for self-reflection—to think about our goals, our concerns, and our self—we are able to define and confirm our identities with less influence from other people, researchers found.
+• Self-discovery.
+By spending time alone and taking a moment for self-reflection—to think about our goals, our concerns, and our self—we are able to define and confirm our identities with less influence from other people, researchers found.

 In the end, it all boils down to being intentional in the way we approach solitude.
 Loneliness is time alone that we didn’t choose, and therefore don’t appreciate.
-Solitude can be a mindful activity, if you decided to dedicate time to it.
+Solitude can be a mindful activity, if you decide to dedicate time to it and approach it as a constructive experience.

 On seeking solitude

-If you think you don’t have time to dedicate to mindful solitude, you probably need alone time more than ever.
 The good news is that you don’t need to set aside huge chunks of time to be by yourself in order to benefit from solitude.
 Just ten to twenty minutes of alone time a day could be enough to help you recharge.
+And if you think you don’t have time to dedicate to intentional solitude, you probably need that alone space more than ever.

-… or you could, you know, do nothing.
-Just think, or let your mind wander, which is actually also great or your brain.
+Or you could, you know, do nothing.
+Just think, or let your mind wander.
 If you’re not used to solitude, silence can feel uncomfortable at first.
-But allowing yourself to be alone with your thoughts is powerful, and can be a great addition to your mental gym routine.
-So set aside a bit of alone time and make it part of your daily routine.
+But allowing yourself to be alone with your thoughts is powerful, and can be a great addition to your mental gym.
+So trying setting aside a bit of alone time and making it part of your daily routine.

 One email a week, no spam, ever.
 See our Privacy policy.